top of page

 5.1 NUMBERS – Competitors places will be numbered and the order of appearance shown in the official program.
 Competitors must compete in order of appearance, unless approved by the Stage Manager.

 5.5 RESTARTS – Any competitor who is unable to perform their routine due to the fault of the Festival Committee, faulty equipment or accident beyond reasonable control, will be allowed to restart their routine (once only) and be adjudicated normally without penalty.
-Any competitor in a restricted section or any competitor aged under 13 who leaves the stage as a result of having forgotten their routine, will also be allowed to restart their routine (once only).
+Any competitor in an under 13 section who leaves the stage due to forgetting their routine, will also be allowed to

 6. GENERAL ADVICE